kalisio/vuepress-theme-kalisio/README.md

-# kiosk
-Kalisio VuePress theme
+# VuePress theme for Kalisio projects